Family Game Night: KingdominoOctober 31, 2017

 “Best two out of three?”

-- According to experts, it’s a guaranteed hit.
+According to experts, it’s a guaranteed hit for family game night.

 Well… life, in all its uncertainty, rarely offers us the luxury of a guarantee.
 It’s a strong possibility that your family will love Kingdomino.

 Kingdomino won the 2017 Spiel des Jahres.
 This is a pretty prestigious award in the board gaming world.
 Board game experts everywhere praise the game for it’s fun challenge and easy flow.
 Other Spiel des Jahres winners include Codenames in 2016 and Colt Express in 2015.

 Based on the Spiel des Jahres’ history of selecting best-selling board games, Kingdomino is a smart choice if you’re looking for a new family game night hit.
 Let us know how it goes on our Facebook!